pamstoyanov/retail-sales-dashboard/README.md

 This project analyzes retail sales performance using a star schema data model and business-focused KPIs.

-The goal was to simulate a real business scenario and answer key analytical questions about revenue, profitability, and customer performance.
+The objective was to simulate a real business scenario and answer key analytical questions related to revenue, profitability, product performance, and customer value.

 ---